PART 2 - UNRAVELING THE TRAUMA

 “When the person from whom I have a right to expect nothing gives me everything.”

-Until we understand the concept of True Unconditional Love (Hesed) we cannot find freedom and hope and a clear path safely out of false indoctrination and generational religious trauma.
+Until we understand the concept of True Unconditional Love (Hesed), and it becomes part of our experience, we cannot find freedom and hope and a clear path safely out of false indoctrination and generational religious trauma.

 And to that end, and for that aim, I continue my story.